 Open House on Saturday, 10 am – 3pm.
-Confederate artillery demonstrations will take place at 11 am, 1 pm and 3 pm both days.
+Union artillery demonstrations will take place at 11 am, 1 pm and 3 pm both days.

 Also take the opportunity to step back in time inside the Mary Thompson house during the Open House.
 The self-guided interpretive trail, with five signs explaining the dramatic events at the headquarters from July 1-3, 1863, is open daily from dawn to dusk.

 To learn more about the preservation story and see the full schedule of open houses, visit www.battlefields.org/LeesHQ »